Pathway to Adventure Council: Former camps

-Camp Napowan (CLOSED)
+Camp Napowan

 Camp Napowan was a 400-acre Scouts BSA camp located in Wild Rose, Wisconsin.
 It was founded in the year 1946, formerly a tree farm.
 It is located between Hills Lake and Lake Napowan, with pine forests and a large variety of other trees surrounding the rest of the camp from its days as a logging operation.
 During the summer months, the camp operated an eight-week camping experience for scouts who stay for one- or two-week sessions.
 The camp typically drew around 2,000 campers each summer.

 The camp staff lived on the grounds during the summer; in total there were usually over 70 staff members during the summer season.
 Harrison Ford worked in the Nature program area in 1957.

 A new dining pavilion was constructed in 2009, with the dedication occurring on April 16, 2009.
 The camp's main office is located in the heart of the camp, near the main parade field.
 The camp has an enclosed dining hall near the main parade field with a full kitchen attached, usually used for cooking, and a larger dining pavilion used for serving meals.

 Camp Napowan's program areas included: aquatics (swimming and boating), COPE (Climbing tower and High Adventure Course), nature, Skynet (STEM), shooting sports, Sherwood (Scoutcraft), Verona (performance and design), Flintlock (a mock 1870s frontier village that has handicraft), and Eagle Oasis (an area dedicated to advancing to the First Class rank).